DANIILNEDOSTUP/js-calculator/README.md

 * Keyboard support

 ## Credits
-This project is a assignment from [TheOdinProject](https://www.theodinproject.com).
-Design was inspired by [Windows 10 default calculator](https://github.com/Microsoft/calculator).
+This project is an assignment from [TheOdinProject](https://www.theodinproject.com).
+Design was inspired by [Windows Calculator app](https://github.com/Microsoft/calculator).

 ## Contact
 Created by [@AlejandroVela](https://github.com/AlejandroVela-Dev) - feel free to contact me!